-Homework problem sets are linked on the course schedule and will be turned in by 11:59 PM on the day they are due.
-Homework may either be handed in during class (preferred), or scanned and emailed to me as a pdf.
+Homework problem sets are linked on the course schedule and will be handed in, in class or submitted via email, on the day they are due.
 Late homework will not be accepted unless prior arrangements have been made with the instructor.
 Each problem will be checked for a reasonable attempt at solving.

-Solutions to the homework problems will be posted online, on the course schedule the day after homework is due.
+Solutions to the homework problems will be posted on the class schedule shortly after homework is due.
+Homework received after the solutions are posted will not be taken for credit.